top of page

 NTTL's time limit forces immediacy and a sense of urgency.
 The work is radical, associative, swift and consistent.

-In 2022, NTTL took place in Krakow/Poland and included guest artists Roie Avidan (Israel), Natalia Chylińska (Poland), Juana Farfan (USA/Colombia), Maya Gelfman (Israel), Małgorzata Haduch (Poland), Keith Hennessy (USA/Canada), Aleksandrov Kirill (Poland/Ukraine), Adam Larsen (USA), Barbora Látalová (Czech Republic), Christian Meyer (Germany), Amanda K. Miller (USA), Katarzyna Pastuszak (Poland), Joshua A. Poole (USA), Sue Schroeder (USA) and Sarah Turquety (France).
+In 2022, NTTL took place in Kraków/Poland and included guest artists Roie Avidan (Israel), Natalia Chylińska (Poland), Juana Farfan (USA/Colombia), Maya Gelfman (Israel), Małgorzata Haduch (Poland), Keith Hennessy (USA/Canada), Aleksandrov Kirill (Poland/Ukraine), Adam Larsen (USA), Barbora Látalová (Czech Republic), Christian Meyer (Germany), Amanda K. Miller (USA), Katarzyna Pastuszak (Poland), Joshua Poole (USA), Sue Schroeder (USA) and Sarah Turquety (France).

 Roie Avidan is a visual poet.
 His main mediums are photography, poetry and street-art.
 Avidan is also a former music manager.
 He studied physical-mindfulness at the Grinberg Method School (2001-2003) and much of his practice, in all mediums, is rooted in that.
 Avidan’s solo show at the Tel Aviv/Jaffa Arts & Culture Dept. ran for 18 months in 2017-2018.
 Group shows include: The Israel Children's Museum, Alfred Gallery, The Red House, 9 Mazza and Base Colors.
 From 2006-2016 he was a prominent manager in the music and performance industry in Israel.
 His footprint can be found in many of Israel’s cultural phenomena of the past decade.

+His works have been published in dozens of newspapers, magazines and websites, including: The New York-based PaperMag, the London-based Journal, the Montreal-based Art/iculaction Magazine, and the Israeli Haaretz, Jerusalem Post, Ynet, Mako and Walla.
+In 2009 he co-founded (with Maya Gelfman) the global street-art project Mind the Heart!, which has reached more than 100 cities across 5 continents.
+The project strives to get audiences to BE HERE NOW through tangible street installations and public interactions.
 The project worked in dozens of venues, from the Israel National Museum, Bangkok National Gallery and the National Cathedral in D.C. to back alleys in New York and orphanages in Kenya and Uganda.
 Other partners include: City of Houston TX, City of Tel Aviv, The Smithsonian D.C., Rice University TX, Hillary Clinton Children's Library in Little Rock AR, Building 98 in Marfa TX, Creative Discovery Museum TN.

 Natalia Chylinska is an interdisciplinary artist (performance, physical theater, music, white voice singing, paper collage), member of Amareya Theatre & Guests, vice-president of Amareya Art Association; member of “Kalejdoskop.
 Trójmiejska NieSzkoła Demokratyczna” (Kaleidoscope.
 Democratic NonSchool) community.